Para leer este hoja informativa en español, presione aquí.

 - Using alcohol or other recreational drugs more than usual

 Sometimes substance use hides depression.
-This happens when people try to "self-medicate" by using drugs or alcohol to try not to feel the pain of what troubles them.
-If you feel that depression or anxiety causes or adds to your substance use, ask your health care provider or HIV/AIDS service agency for a referral to a mental health provider.
+This happens when people "self-medicate" by using drugs or alcohol to try not to feel the pain of what troubles them.
+If you feel that depression or anxiety adds to your substance use, ask your health care provider or HIV service agency for a referral to a mental health provider.

 Click above to view or download this fact sheet as a PDF slide presentation